If you like your cranberry sauce studded with big juicy cranberries in a luscious sauce try this Brandied Whole Cranberry Sauce.

 The recipe is ridiculously easy to make, but takes an hour to bake.
 Bake? and take up time and room in the oven on Turkey Day?
 Nah, it is better to make it the day before so the liquid has time to gel a bit.

-I had to modify the recipe a little because the original called for 4 cups of cranberries and a 12 ounce bag is only 3 cups.
+I had to modify the recipe a little because the original called for 4 cups of cranberries and a 12 ounce bag is only 3 cups now.
 Grrrr!
 I hate it when they do that.
 This is going to make about 3 cups of sauce.
-You can easily double it if you are feeding a bigger crowd.
+You can easily double or triple it if you are feeding a bigger crowd.

 But what about the alcohol?